Glendragon/docker-mercurial-server/README.md

 # [mercurial-server](http://www.lshift.net/work/open-source/mercurial-server/) for Docker

 As a pre-requisite, a user must load a private SSH key.
-By default, ~/.ssh/id_rsa is loaded.
+By default, ~/.ssh/id_rsa is loaded:

-    $ eval `ssh-agent`
+    eval `ssh-agent`
-    $ ssh-add
+    ssh-add
-    $ ssh-add -L
+    ssh-add -L

 The repositories are in  `/var/lib/mercurial-server/repos`